billymoonxd/JCR-Spider/README.md

 - [ ] Toggle case

 The journal abbreviation list contains a huge number of upper case words that are supposed to be capitalized, as well as acronyms and initialisms.
 Next I will capitalize these words while keeping those acronyms and initialisms as they are.

+## Copyright

+© 2021 Clarivate.
+All rights rested with Clarivate.